 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Wizz Air is a Hungarian based, low-cost airline, and they are opening more and more routes throughout Europe and the Middle East very month.
+I’ve flown with Wizz Air to Belgrade, Riga and most recently to Athens.
+Wizz Air is a Hungarian based, low-cost airline, and they are opening more and more routes throughout Europe and the Middle East every month.
 As of writing this post, they are operating in 44+ Countries.

 I’ve never had any major issues with Wizz Air and my flight to and from Athens was no exception, however, I have heard a few bad stories from travellers after they have flown with Wizz Air.
 For example, being charged a huge amount for Wizzair baggage fees, hidden fees for children and even missing their flight because the gate shut and they wouldn’t let them on the plane even though the plane was delayed!

 This post isn’t to put you off Wizz Air though or moan about them, especially as like I said, I have never experienced any major issues personally and they are so convenient and budget-friendly.

 Instead, I have put together the key things you need to know about and prepare for, to ensure that your Wizz Air flight does go smoothly.